tbularzik/sheets-to-json/README.md

   "spreadsheetKey": ""
 }

 AWS Lambda must be given a role that allows it to access the bucket you're writing to.
+Google Sheet must be published to the web.
 You can access the resulting JSON file here: https://s3.[your-region-name].amazonaws.com/[bucketName]/filePath.